 - Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
 From here, you will be able to see a list of the different type of sensors registered to your account.
-Choose Water in the drop-down menu. - Next, you will be asked to input the trigger settings.
-You have the option of setting this trigger to detect when water is present or alert you when water is not present.
+Choose Water Area Sensor in the drop-down menu. - Next, you will be asked to input the trigger settings.
+You have the option of setting this trigger to alert you when water is detected or not detected.